 Tundra Swans can take off easily from land or water and fly with their necks extended straight out and their black legs trailing behind.
 Tundra Swans form life-long pairs that remain together year round.
 Pairs defend a breeding territory of open water and tundra up to a half-acre in size and chase off other swans, geese and Long-tailed Ducks.
 Such encounters can get physical, with the swans tackling and trampling an intruder or grabbing the tail during an aerial defense.
 When they’re not breeding Tundra Swans form large, gregarious flocks that travel, forage and roost together.
 Wintering birds foraging for clams in Chesapeake Bay often go head to head with Ring-billed, Herring, and Greater Black-Backed Gulls that swoop in to steal their prey.
 Back to top

 Tundra Swans are North America’s most numerous swan species.
 Their numbers fluctuate annually, particularly in the western breeding population, but overall populations were stable between 2006 and 2015.
 Surveys in 2015 by the U.S. Fish and Wildlife Service estimate about 117,100 Tundra Swans in the eastern population and about 56,300 in the western population.
 Tundra Swan is not on the 2014 State of the Birds Watch List.
 There is an annual, regulated hunting season for Tundra Swans.
 Threats to these birds include lead poisoning by spent shot, fishing sinkers, and mine wastes deposited in sediments.
 Birds are also killed by diseases, including avian cholera, and a nematode (Sarconema eurycerca) may have caused Tundra Swan deaths in the Chesapeake Bay.
 Oil and gas drilling in arctic breeding habitats and loss of wetlands at migratory stopover sites, particularly in the Midwest’s prairie pothole region, are all potential threats to Tundra Swans.Back to top

-Limpert, R. J., and S. L. Earnst.
+Limpert, R. J. and S. L. Earnst.
 1994.
-Tundra Swan (Cygnus buccinator).
-In The Birds of North America Online, No. 089 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Tundra Swan (Cygnus columbianus), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.

-Raftovich, R. V., S. C. Chandler, and K. A. Wilkins.
-2015.
+Raftovich, R. V., S. C. Chandler and K. A. Wilkins.
+(2015).
 Migratory bird hunting activity and harvest during the 2013-14 and 2014-15 hunting seasons.
-U.S. Fish and Wildlife Service, Laurel, MD.
+U.S. Fish and Wildlife Service, Laurel, Maryland, USA.

-Sibley, D. A. 2014.
-The Sibley Guide to Birds, second edition.
-Alfred A. Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley guide to birds, second edition.
+Alfred A. Knopf, New York, USA.

 U.S. Fish and Wildlife Service.
 2015.
-Waterfowl Population Status, 2015.
-U.S. Department of the Interior, Washington, DC.
+Waterfowl population status, 2015.
+Washington, DC: U.S. Department of the Interior.